Skip to main content

 Looking ahead...

-As businesses navigate increasingly complex financial landscapes, tools like Workday Illuminate, and Agentic AI represent more than technological advancement.
-They are a strategic imperative for a company's survival and stay in the competition.
+Tools like Workday Illuminate, and Agentic AI represent a strategic imperative for a company's survival and stay in the competition.
 By combining AI with user friendly UI, the platform empowers organizations to move from reactive reporting to proactive, insight driven planning.

-I’m thrilled to see Workday releasing these incredible features!
-For a while, I was starting to worry that Workday was falling behind competitors like Pigment, but it’s clear now that they were hard at work developing these innovations, and they’ve finally delivered.
+I’m so thrilled to see Workday releasing these incredible features!
+For a while, I started to worry that Workday was falling behind competitors like Pigment, but it’s clear now that they were hard at work developing these innovations, and they’ve finally delivered the babies.
 The new capabilities not only cement Workday Adaptive's place as a leader in planning and analytics but also showcase their commitment to empowering businesses with robust and cutting-edge tools.
+Like I said, these features are just tiny babies, the growth ahead is massive.

-With these new developments, there’s no doubt that Workday Adaptive is pushing boundaries, ensuring users stay ahead of the curve in a fast-changing world.
+With these new developments, there’s no doubt that Workday Adaptive is pushing its limits, ensuring users stay ahead of the curve in the Agentic AI world.
 It’s exciting to think about the possibilities these features will bring!

 To read more on Workday Illuminate platform, check their last year's Investor's relation announcement here